Maternity discrimination at work claims

 Maternity discrimination can happen in different ways.
 Sometimes, it is direct.
 For example, being denied a promotion, because you’re pregnant and would go on maternity leave, or being made redundant while on maternity leave.

 Other times maternity discrimination is indirect.
 For example, if your employer is insisting that you use the same work station as everyone else, even though your work furniture gives you backache.

-Usually, the easiest way to find out if you have been discriminated against because of pregnancy is to ask yourself the question, ‘Would that unfair treatment had happened if I had been pregnant?’
+Usually, the easiest way to find out if you have been discriminated against because of pregnancy is to ask yourself the question, ‘Would that unfair treatment had happened if I hadn't been pregnant?’

 It is against the law for an employer to dismiss you or make you redundant because you are pregnant.

 You are not under obligation to tell a prospective employer of your pregnancy during the recruitment process.
 However, if you are offered the job and the offer was withdrawn after telling them about the pregnancy, you may be able to claim compensation for maternity discrimination.